 Even though I drive a lot, my net costs are still small.
 Did I mess up?

 Probably not.
 Even though gasoline is a highly visible energy cost, it only accounts for 20 to 25 percent of most Americans’ carbon emissions.
 A great deal of fossil energy is embedded invisibly in the stuff we buy.
-In fact, around 60 percent of U.S. residents will come out ahead with their carbon dividend.
+In fact, over 60 percent of U.S. residents will come out ahead with their carbon dividend.
 Households whose dividends fall short of carbon fee costs will tend to be more concentrated among higher-income Americans who consume a lot more fossil energy than the average.
 Even in those cases, that shortfall will usually be less than 0.2 percent of their household income.